-- 1. General and Limited Partnership: In the general partnership, the liability of the partners is unlimited, whereas limited partnership has two types of partners: General Partner and Special Partner.
+- General and Limited Partnership: In the general partnership, the liability of the partners is unlimited, whereas limited partnership has two types of partners: General Partner and Special Partner.
 Liability of general partner is unlimited whereas liability of special partner is limited.
-There should be at least one general partner in the limited partnership firm. - 2.
-Partnership at Will and Particular Partnership: Partnership at will can be formed to run the business for an indefinite period, while particular partnership can be formed for some specific purpose or duration and it ends with the attainment of pre-determined specific purpose or time period. - 3.
-Legal and Illegal Partnership : Although it is not essential to get the partnership registered under Indian Partnership Act, 1932 in order to bring it into existence, yet the partnership organisations have to work in accordance with the provisions of the Indian Partnership Act, 1932 .
-Those partnerships which work according to the provisions of the Indian Partnership Act, 1932 are considered as legal and those which do not work according to the provisions of the above mentioned Act are called illegal partnerships.
+There should be at least one general partner in the limited partnership. - 2.
+Partnership at Will and Particular Partnership: Partnership at will can be formed to run the business for an indefinite period, while particular partnership can be formed for some specific purpose and it ends with the attainment of predetermined specific purpose. - 3.
+Legal and Illegal Partnership: Although it is not essential to get the partnership registered under Indian Partnership Act, 1932 in order to bring it into existence, yet the partnership organisations have to work in accordance with the provisions of the Act.
+Those partnerships which work according to the provisions of the Act are considered as legal and are called legal partnerships.